 Not only has RootsTech emphasized video, but the conference has also become part of the measuring stick for Family History Fanatics.

 In 2017, Andy and I attended RootsTech with only 90 subscribers.
-There we connected with Scott Fisher and David Allen Lambert from Extreme Genes, who allowed us to interview them.
+We connected with Scott Fisher and David Allen Lambert from Extreme Genes, who allowed us to interview them.
 (Watch Scott’s Interview here.)

-Each year when we return to the event, we review how much our business and channel have grown.
-Most of the elements from our success thus far stem from the connections we’ve made at the conference in Salt Lake City.
+Each year, we review how much our business and channel have grown when we return to the event.
+Thus far, most of the elements from our success stem from the connections we’ve made at the conference in Salt Lake City.

 Such as Lisa Louise Cooke of the Genealogy Gems, who invited us to share a booth at RootsTech 2020!